 Different Kinds Of Poke

 There are SO many kinds of poke.
-There is classic poke with sea salt, inamona, and ogo.
-There’s shoyu (soy sauce) poke.
-Or you can get a spicy ahi poke (plenty of mayo involved, but you know how we love mac salad)…
+There's the super popular Shoyu Poke, which is the recipe we're featuring in this post.
+There is Hawaiian-Style Poke with sea salt, inamona, and limu kohu (or ogo).
+Or you can get a Spicy Ahi Poke (there's plenty of mayo involved, but you know how we love mac salad)...

 Then there is a whole different category of "new/modern" poke with all sorts of unexpected ingredients.
 Most poke is made from raw ahi, but you'll also find salmon poke, tako (octopus) poke, etc. See below for popular types of poke in Hawaii!

 Shoyu Poke - Usually ahi with soy sauce (shoyu), sesame oil, green onions, and sweet Maui onions.
 Sometimes also ginger.